- Article I – Name

 Section 1.
 Officers.
 Officers of the Society shall be a President, President-elect, Vice President, Editor of the Journal of Clinical Investigation, Editor of JCI Insight, Secretary-Treasurer, and the Immediate Past President.
 Other than the Editor, officers must be Active members of the corporation throughout their tenure of office.
 The Vice President shall automatically succeed to the office of President-elect after service for one year as Vice President and to the office of President after serving one year as President-elect.
 The Secretary-Treasurer shall serve a two year term.
 Every other year, a Secretary-Treasurer-elect will be elected for a three year term.
 The first year he or she will serve as one of the six Councilors.
 The second and third years he or she will serve as Secretary-Treasurer.

 Section 2.
 Councilors.
 There shall be six Councilors.
 Each Councilor shall serve for a period of three successive years with the exception of the Secretary-Treasurer-elect, who will serve as Councilor for one year.
 Councilors must be active members of the Corporation throughout their tenure of office.

 Section 3.
 Council.
-The Council shall consist of the President, the President-elect, the Vice President, the Secretary-Treasurer, the Immediate Past President, the six Councilors and the Editor of the Journal of Clinical Investigation.
+The Council shall consist of the Officers and the Councilors.
 Seven voting members shall constitute a quorum.
 No Officer or Councilor may hold more than one office at one time.